-Through other special committees Senate provides support for activities such as Homecoming, publishes the student newspaper and literary magazine, supports improvements in dining services, operates the campus radio station and Titan TV, and seeks to inform the campus community about contemporary issues.
+Through other special committees Senate provides support for activities such as Homecoming, publishes the student newspaper and literary magazine, supports improvements in dining services, operates Titan TV, and seeks to inform the campus community about contemporary issues.
 The Senate allots funds to registered student organizations.